Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Introduction

-Despite these extensive developments in both conservative discretisation and multiscale modelling, these strategies have largely evolved independently.
-To the best of our knowledge, no existing approach unifies a conservative high-order formulation, such as the MEEVC scheme, with a VMS strategy that aims to recover an a priori chosen \emph{projection} of the exact solution.
-In this work, we bridge this gap by formulating a VMS framework compatible with the MEEVC scheme, enabling the computation of projected solutions that not only respect the structure of the governing equations but also preserve key physical invariants at the discrete level.
-This synthesis offers a promising direction for developing structure-preserving, high-fidelity solvers for incompressible flows.
-The VMS philosophy we employ in this work shares some likeness with \cite{Giraldo2023ANorms}, where scale separation is dictated through the bilinear forms of the associated weak form.
-However, we choose to work solely with symmetric bilinear forms and employ the explicit Fine-Scale Greens' function to treat the unresolved scales.
+Despite these advances, structure-preserving and multiscale modelling techniques have largely evolved independently.
+Only a few studies \cite{vanOpstal2017IsogeometricFlows, coley2017residual} have attempted to combine VMS ideas with conservative formulations.
+A related development appears in \cite{Budninskiy2019Operator-adaptedForms}, which introduces operator-adapted wavelets that bear strong similarities to the VMS framework.
+To the best of our knowledge, however, no existing method integrates a high-order structure-preserving approach, such as the MEEVC formulation, with a VMS formulation that aims to recover a target projection of the solution.
+This is precisely the main contribution of the present work.
+We formulate a VMS methodology compatible with the MEEVC scheme, enabling the computation of projected solutions that preserve key physical invariants at the discrete level.
+To maintain these conservation properties, we deliberately avoid localising the fine-scale problem.
+While localisation techniques are highly advantageous, they introduce additional approximations that would compromise the MEEVC properties guaranteed by our construction of the spaces and projector.
+Nonetheless, we demonstrate that the proposed methodology remains computationally efficient.
+This synthesis therefore provides a structure-preserving approach that yields optimal solutions, with optimality determined by the choice of projector in the VMS formulation.

-We take a moment to clarify the intended meaning of the term ``optimal projector'' as used in this work.
+We take a moment to clarify the intended meaning of the terms ``optimal solution'' and ``optimal projector'' as used in this work.
 The notion of optimality here is specific to the projector we construct, which is chosen based on its alignment with the structure of the governing PDE.
 This should not be interpreted as a claim of universal superiority over all other possible projectors or solutions.
 Rather, it reflects a deliberate design choice guided by the goals and formulation of the present study.
 While alternative projectors may be better suited in different contexts or under different norms, our aim is not to exhaustively compare all such options.
-Instead, we focus on demonstrating how the proposed framework can recover solutions that are optimal with respect to the chosen projection.
+Instead, we focus on demonstrating how the proposed methodology can recover solutions that are optimal with respect to the chosen projection.